SuperbTUM/superbTUM.github.io/docs/brief-self-introduction/index.md

 ------

 This is Ming from Columbia University.
 I will obtain my master's degree in Electrical Engineering with a focus on data driven analysis soon.
-Now I am still actively looking for software engineer roles with a focus on C++/Python/Applied machine learning.
+As a three-time teaching assistant at Columbia Engineering and a past research assistant at Kostic lab, now I am still actively looking for software engineer roles with a focus on C++/Python/Applied machine learning.
 The following are some of the technical stack gained during my master's career:
 * Front-end: HTML/CSS/JavaScript(Google Map API), Django & Flask(Affiliated with Big Data Course)
 * Back-end: Modern C/C++/CUDA, Python, Java(From Huawei)
 * Algorithm: OpenAI Gym, Tensorflow/Keras/Scikit learn/PyTorch, TensorRT/ONNX